paraspell/xcm-tools/README.md

 //Returns default pallet for specific parachain node getDefaultPallet(node: TNode)

-//Returns an array of supported pallets for specific parachain node. getSupportedPallets(node: TNode)
+//Returns an array of supported pallets for a specific parachain node. getSupportedPallets(node: TNode)

 //Prints all pallets that are currently supported